The first step towards self-care

 - Ask questions to help yourself feel more comfortable, don’t ask ones to invade the clinician’s privacy and don’t be offended if she prefers not to answer.
 You can then make the decision if this is the counselor that you want to work with on your personal issues.

-Ask questions and help therapist build your trust Tweet this
+Ask questions and help the therapist build your trust Tweet this

 - Interview several candidates to have a context for comparison.